broadinstitute/gatk/scripts/variantstore/docs/aou/AOU_DELIVERABLES.md

     - This workflow does not use the Terra Data Entity Model to run, so be sure to select the `Run workflow with inputs defined by file paths` workflow submission option.
 11. `GvsCalculatePrecisionAndSensitivity` workflow
     - You will need to have "Storage Object View" access granted for your @pmi-ops proxy group on the `gs://broad-dsp-spec-ops/gvs/truth` directory
-    - This workflow needs to be run with the `extract_table_prefix` input from `GvsPrepareRangesCallset` step.
+    - This workflow needs to be run with the control sample chr20 vcfs from `GvsExtractCallset` step which were placed in the `output_gcs_dir`.
-    - Aaaaaand you're going to need to run extract vcf with the control samples (and maybe just chr20) to get the VCFs needed for this step
     - This workflow does not use the Terra Data Entity Model to run, so be sure to select the `Run workflow with inputs defined by file paths` workflow submission option.
 12. `GvsCallsetCost` workflow
     - This workflow calculates the total BigQuery cost of generating this callset (which is not represented in the Terra UI total workflow cost) using the above GVS workflows; it's used to calculate the cost as a whole and by sample.